Most satellites launched via Pegasus are intended for government and commercial uses (47.8%) and for the purpose of communications (47.8%).

 Second heaviest satellite launched by Pegasus into space at 288 kg

-Operated by National Aeronautics and Space Administration (NASA) of USA, ICON is a government satellite launched for the purpose of space science.
+A government satellite, ICON is operated by National Aeronautics and Space Administration (NASA) of USA for the purpose of space science.

 A non-polar inclined LEO satellite, it was launched into space using Pegasus as the launch vehicle from Stargazer L-1011 on 11 October 2019.
 ICON was constructed by National Aeronautics and Space Administration (NASA) (USA).